-Use of Microscope in Dentistry.
-Twelve (12) hours.
+PRET 7416 - Use of Microscope in Dentistry.
+Seventeen (17) hours.
 Pre-requisites: Third Year Curriculum.

 This course is designed to develop knowledge and skills in the use of the dental clinical microscope in the different disciplines of Dentistry.
-The student will also have the opportunity to do a simple clinical procedure utilizing the microscope.
+The student will also have the opportunity to do clinical procedures utilizing the microscope.
+Course changed from 12 to 17 hours since Academic Year 2011-2012.

-The Dentist in the Hospital Environment.
+PRET 7419 - The Dentist in the Hospital Environment.
 Thirty six (36) hours.
 Pre-requisites: Third Year curriculum approved.